quiltdata/t4/docs/Walkthrough/Installing a Package.md

 p = t4.Package.browse("username/packagename", registry="s3://name-of-your-bucket")
 ```

-`browse` is advantageous over `install` when you don't want to download a large package all at once; you just want to see what's inside.
+`browse` is advantageous when you don't want to download everything in a package at once.
+Maybe you just want just part of the package, or maybe you just want to look at the metadata.

 ## Versions
-Packages are versioned using a _tophash_.
-To load a specific version of a package by tophash:
+To load a specific version of a package ask for the corresponding **tophash**:

 ```python
 import t4